Lise-Yi/skypinacolada.github.io/post/2020-11-22-3B1B-Inverse matrices, column space and null space.md

   <li> Full rank transformation  => the zero vector itself is the only vector that lands at the origin </li>
   <li> Not Full rank => a whole bunch of vectors can land on zero </li>
 </ul>
-v happens to be the zero vector => the null space gives you all of the possible solutions to the equation You can use the inverse (if exist) to solve your system
+v happens to be the zero vector => the null space gives you all of the possible solutions to the equation <br>
+You can use the inverse (if exist) to solve your system
 <br>
 <br>